The Sweet Story of Raisins: From Ancient Discovery to Modern Delight

 Oatmeal Raisin Cookies: A timeless favorite, these cookies are chewy, sweet, and dotted with plump raisins.
 The combination of oats and raisins makes them a guilt-free indulgence.

 The history of raisins is a testament to human ingenuity and our ability to turn humble grapes into a global culinary treasure.
-From their discovery in the scorching deserts of the Middle East to becoming a star ingredient in kitchens around the world, raisins have come a long way.
-So, next time you enjoy a handful of these sweet gems or savor a raisin-studded dish, remember the centuries of culinary evolution that brought them to your plate.
+Raisins have come a long way, since being discovered in the scorching deserts of the Middle East to then becoming a star ingredient in kitchens around the world.
+So, next time you enjoy a handful of these sweet gems or savour a raisin-studded dish, remember the centuries of culinary evolution that brought them to your plate.